ogregorio/zerotier-trimui-smart-pro/README.md

    ```

 2. **Execute the Script:**
+   Copy Apps folder to the root of your TSP SDCARD.
    Follow these steps to install and manage ZeroTier:

    - **Install ZeroTier:** Run the "Install ZeroTier" app (this needs to be done only once).